sogilis/Blog/site/content/posts/2020-10-27-uas_cybersecurity.md

 the likelihood of privacy violation in the case of ”UAS operation out of control” is represented qualitatively by the Privacy Risk Class (PRC) value.
 The intrinsic PRC value is determined based on the intrinsic features of operation as shown in Figure 5.

 {{< figure src="/img/article_uas_cybersecurity/uas_cybersecurity_005.png" title="Figure 5.
-Intrinsic PRC Determination" width="400" align="center">}}
+Intrinsic PRC Determination" width="600" align="center">}}

 {{< figure src="/img/article_uas_cybersecurity/uas_cybersecurity_006.png" title="Figure 6.
-PRC Correction factor of harm barriers" width="400" align="center">}}
+PRC Correction factor of harm barriers" width="600" align="center">}}

 Then the determined intrinsic PRC could be reduced by the harm barriers: “Privacy protection filters”, “Restriction on private space” and “Operation-aware announcement to public”.
 Each harm barrier corrects the intrinsic PRC with a reduction factor shown in figure 6.

 According to figure 5, the intrinsic PRC is at the C level.
 Upon analysis of the privacy issue, the operator decides to upgrade the onboard camera with a digital filter that makes image of a person blur and unable to be recognized.
-In this case, the PRC is reduced 1 level from the C level to the B level.
+In this case, the PRC is reduced with 1 level from the C to B level.

-The last step consists in the new SAIL determination, the process is described as follows:
+The last step consists in new SAIL determination, the process is described as follows:

-1) Determine a SAIL corresponding to the values of ARC and GRC (see Table I) (classical SORA methodology).
+1) Determine a SAIL corresponding to the values of ARC and GRC (see Figure.
+2) (classical SORA methodology).
 This value is called 2D-SAIL.
-2) Determine a SAIL value corresponding to PRC value
+2) Determine SAIL value corresponding to PRC value
-3) Choose the higher SAIL value (more critical) between two determined SAIL values as the 3D-SAIL or final SAIL corresponding to the operation.
+3) Choose the higher SAIL value (more critical) between the two determined SAIL values as the 3D-SAIL or the final SAIL corresponding to the operation.

 The 2D-SAIL and 3D-SAIL mentioned above are two different values.
 The main different point between them is only the way that they are determined.
 The 2D-SAIL is a combination of GRC and ARC without taking into account PRC (privacy harm).
 Meanwhile 3D-SAIL takes into account the privacy harm.
 But both of them represent the level of confidence that “the UAS operation will stay under control” that needs to be achieved.

 ## IV.
 Conclusions

-En résumé, nous avons exposé, dans cet article, la problématique de la qualité logicielle des développements non soumis à des normes industrielles sectorielles.
-Nous avons proposé une approche pour mesurer le niveau de qualité requis d’un logiciel en fonction de plusieurs critères, à savoir, la complexité fonctionnelle, le contexte métier, les exigences du marché, la complexité technique et le niveau de la dette technique.

-Dans notre proposition, l’atteinte du niveau de qualité requis passe par la mise en œuvre d’activités de qualité techniques et par la mise en œuvre de pratiques d’ingénierie innovantes (Tests TDD/BDD, développement itératif et incrémental, Intégration continue, etc.).

-L’investissement dans la qualité logicielle garantit une fiabilité et une qualité continue du logiciel sur sa durée de vie et sur ses versions postérieures.
-C’est également une garantie pour mieux maîtriser les budgets et les délais, et surtout pour diminuer d’une manière considérable les coûts de maintenance.
+The risk assessment process could be resumed as:

+1) Evaluation of the critical level of a UAS operation based on the likelihood of harms,
+2) Determinatino of safety objectives corresponding to the critical level.

+Based on this concept, we proposed a general approach to extend the existing methodology to support cybersecurity aspect by adding new relevant threats and harms.
+New harms will be taken into account to evaluate the critical level of the UAS operation.
+Meanwhile, new threats will be added to anticipate new causes of incidents related to cybersecurity and determine corresponding means of mitigation (or cybersecurity objectives).